BenChis/Delivery_Status_Page/README.md

 # Freemote bootcamp second project
-Second project for freemote bootcamp.
+Deliver status page for freemote bootcamp.

 Have a look at my implementation.
 Thanks for everyone's time who read over this short md.